-Shambhala 2019 is fast approaching, and it’s safe to say it snuck up on a lot of us.
-Many would argue that we’ve left the thick of festival season, as we approach the final months of summer post-EDC and Paradiso.
-We would say quite the opposite though: Shambhala is quite easily the festival experience worth counting down to when it comes to a wholly unique lineup and locale.
+As we head into the thick of festival season, we feel confident is saying that Shambhala is quite easily the festival experience worth counting down to when it comes to a wholly unique lineup and locale.
 The schedule is set, preparations over at the Salmo River Ranch are already underway, and it’s slowly sinking in that soon, we’ll be in a place that to many feels like home.

 First up: The best way to cross the border and get to Shambhala